Daytrippin' Beatles Magazine

 George’s grandfather, John French, moved to Liverpool around the time the farm was sold in the early 1900s, and he and his wife Louise Woollam lived at 9 Arnold Grove and had seven children, including George’s mum Louise.
 George would later be born at 12 Arnold Grove on February 25, 1943 to Harry and Louise Harrison.

 Paul McCartney does have Irish roots on his paternal side, but it’s unclear exactly where they were from.
+In 2008, it was reported that his brother Mike undertook some family research that suggested the name was originally McCarthy, and that they left Ireland in 1860 for Scotland, then later to Liverpool.
 More is known about his mother, Mary Mohin.
 Mary’s father, Owen Mohin, was from Tullynamalroe in County Monaghan.
 He changed his surname to ‘Mohan’ and moved to Liverpool, where he worked as a coal-man.

 In February 1972, Paul released a single called “Give Ireland Back to the Irish” with his band Wings.
 It was a response to the events of the Bloody Sunday massacre in Northern Ireland.
 The song was banned by the BBC for its anti-Unionist political stance, but still managed to reach No. 16 in the UK, and No. 1 in Ireland.

-In summary, as we raise our glasses to Ireland this weekend, we can also toast to John, Paul and George’s ancestral homes, which are located up and down the eastern coast of Ireland.
-John Lennon’s Irish ancestors, from both the Lennon and Gildea lines were the furthest north, in Northern Ireland south of Belfast.
+In summary, as we raise our glasses to Ireland this weekend, we can also toast to John, Paul, George and Ringo’s ancestral Irish homes, which are located up and down the eastern coast of Ireland.
+John Lennon’s Irish ancestors, from both the Lennon and Gildea lines were the furthest north, in County Down, as well as at least a few of of Ringo’s ancestors.
 Paul McCartney’s Mohin ancestors from Tullynamalroe were 50 miles southwest of Lennon’s ancestral home of County Down.
 George’s French ancestors lived the furthest south along the eastern coast, 150 miles south of Paul’s in Corah, Wexford.

 The Beatles